Jordonbc/UnrealToolkit/README.md

 <p align="center"><img src=resources/Unreal_Toolkit_window.png/></p>

-## Features
+# Features
 - Easy to use
-- Package multiple configurations
+- Package multiple configurations.
-- Package client and server builds
+- Package client and server builds.
-- Uses less RAM than Unreal Editor (Which allow more threads for compiling faster)
+- Uses less RAM than Unreal Editor (Which allow more threads for compiling faster).
-- Ability to remove the crash reporter (reduces game size by 1.5GB, however makes crashes less user-friendly)
+- Ability to remove the crash reporter (reduces game size by 1.5GB, however makes crashes less user-friendly).

 ## Planned Features
-- Ability to build lighting for all or selected maps
+- Ability to build lighting for all or selected maps.
-- Show and parse through log files from Unreal
+- Show and parse through log files from Unreal.
-- Allow user to automatically create zipped archive of builds after packaging
+- Allow user to automatically create zipped archive of builds after packaging.
-- Upload completed builds to external server
+- Upload completed builds to external server.
-- Create manifest file with error-checking for multi-version production
+- Create manifest json file with error-checking for multi-version production e.g. Steam beta channels.

+# Disclaimer
+This application does NOT distribute Epic Games software or source code.

+This application requires the user to have already downloaded and installed Unreal Engine and then point Unreal Toolkit to the installation path.

+The term *Unreal* is owned by Epic Games, If required name can be changed.

+# License
+This project is licensed under the GNU General Public License v3.0.

+GNU General Public License v3.0 © Jordon Brooks.

+If you use this for your games, please consider helping me out by sponsoring 🙏